Is RIRA Really Electing RIOC Board Members?

 By whom? you might wonder.

 The Daily asked Short that very question.
-She didn't answer, not a surprise since the Common Council adheres to the Trump-like policy first demanded by their vice president Sherie Helstein, last year.
+She didn't answer, not a surprise since the Common Council adheres to the Trump-like media censorship policy demanded by their vice president Sherie Helstien, last year.

 A la Trump: if you don't like the news being reported, shun the media.
-Hence, Short and the Council must lean heavily on the indiscriminating coverage in the Main Street WIRE.
+Hence, Short and the Council must lean heavily on acquiescent coverage in the Main Street WIRE.